yasmiins/ece461-cli/README.md

 <!-- tocstop -->

 ## 🎯 Purpose
 The purpose of this CLI is to determine the quality of NPM packages by using publically available data from GitHub.
-These metrics include BusFactor, Correctness, Ramp Up Time, Responsiveness Maintainer, and License all scored from [0,1], which are used to calculate a normalized total NetScore.
+These metrics include BusFactor, Correctness, Ramp Up Time, Responsiveness Maintainer, and License all scored from [0,1], which are used to calculate a normalized total NetScore from [0,1].

 ## 🛠 Setup Instructions
 Follow the steps below to get the `./run <URL_FILE>` command to work: